curagan/curagan-frontend/README.md

 If you prefer not to use Commitizen:

-1. Ensure your commit message follows the Conventional Commits format.
+1. Stage your changes: `git add .`
 2. Commit your changes: `git commit -m "type(scope): subject"`
+3. Ensure your commit message follows the Conventional Commits format.

 ### Commit Linting